xinxinsh/strtk/readme.txt

    (*) ENABLE_REGEX (strtk.hpp:54)

-(3) It is advisable to have either Boost installed or a TR1  compliant c++ standard library.
+(3) It is advisable to have either Boost installed or a TR1  compliant C++ standard library.
 Installation of Boost on:
    (*) Win32  : http://www.boostpro.com/download
    (*) Ubuntu : boost packages via apt-get or synaptic (*) Fedora : yum -y install boost-devel